BahodirMarupov/amigoscode-jpa/README.md

 # amigoscode-jpa
-it is a project during course study on Amigosode
+it is a project during course study on Amigoscode
 > Link: https://www.youtube.com/watch?v=8SGI_XS5OPw